Invasion of the Air-eaters: Reception

 In the first issue of Ares Magazine (March 1980), Steve List believed that the game was unfairly stacked against the Terrans, and rated the game as only 4 out of 9, saying, "The design should have made for an intriguing game of management as well as combat, but the aliens never lose.
 This may be a design statement that certain corporations have saturated the atmosphere with too much sulfur dioxide already, but it does ruin the play value of the game."

+In the October 1980 issue of Fantastic, game designer Greg Costikyan wrote, "The most important problem is that the game seems to be unbalanced; I've yet to see the Terran player win."

 In Issue 8 of Simulacrum, Luc Olivier noted, "Invasion of the Air-Eaters is introduced as a microgame, but in fact it is a full game with a lot of options.
 Both players must develop well-planned strategies to win."
 Olivier concluded, "All in all, IAE is a real gem: easy to learn, fast to play and always different, but I found it more difficult to win with the Alien."

 In a retrospective review in Issue 35 of Warning Order, Matt Irsik called the game "One of the best microgames and there was definitely a lot going on this game."
 Irsik concluded, "Played on a global map, this game went far beyond what most microgames had offered.
 It's a good challenge for both sides and spawned a sequel."